iAmKankan/Neural-Network/README.md

 This is used to enable using large batch sizes that require more GPU memory than available.
 Gradient accumulation helps in doing so by using mini-batches that require an amount of GPU memory that can be satisfied.

 Gradient accumulation means running all mini-batches sequentially (generally on the same GPU) while accumulating their calculated gradients and not updating the model variables - the weights and biases of the model.
 The model variables must not be updated during the accumulation in order to ensure all mini-batches use the same model variable values to calculate their gradients.
 Only after accumulating the gradients of all those mini-batches will we generate and apply the updates for the model variables.

-### Loss Functions
-A loss function, or cost function, is a wrapper around our model’s predict function that tells us “how good” the model is at making predictions for a given set of parameters.
-The loss function has its own curve and its own derivatives.
-The slope of this curve tells us how to change our parameters to make the model more accurate!
-We use the model to make predictions.
-We use the cost function to update our parameters.
-Our cost function can take a variety of forms as there are many different cost functions available.
-Popular loss functions include: MSE (L2) and Cross-entropy Loss.

 ### _Co-occurrence Matrix_
 ![light](https://user-images.githubusercontent.com/12748752/141935760-406edb8f-cb9b-4e30-9b69-9153b52c28b4.png)